frozencemetery/waiverdb/README.md

     $ DEV=true python runapp.py

-The server is now running at <http://localhost:5004> and aPI calls can be sent to
+The server is now running at <http://localhost:5004> and API calls can be sent to
 <http://localhost:5004/api/v1.0>.
 All data is stored inside `/var/tmp/waiverdb_db.sqlite`.

 ## Adjusting configuration